virtual-ben/content-leader-portfolio/content/project/best-practices.md

 ---
-title: "Established best practices documentation process"
+title: "Established a best practices documentation process"
-description: "Created and implemented a process for transforming field recommendations into fully documentated best practices"
+description: "Created and implemented a process for transforming field recommendations into fully-documented best practices"
 # repo: "#" # delete this line if you want a blog-like page
 tags: ["content-strategy", "content", "best-practices"]
 weight: 1